Lung Cancer Symptoms

 Stage 0 Lung Cancer Symptoms

-At this stage, the cancer is only in the top lining of the bronchus or lung.
-It has not spread.
-Because of this, it’s likely that patients will have little to no lung cancer symptoms at this stage.
+At this stage, cancer cells are found in the top lining of the bronchus (main airway of the lung).
+Patients will have little to no symptoms at stage 0 lung cancer.

 *Located in lining of the lungs